francois-roseberry/online-boulette/README.md

 and a button to start again with the same players

 if one player quits the game before the end, game is cancelled and everyone is kicked.
 Simple

+## Server

+It runs on nodejs.
+To use the right version, NVM is used.

+To run acceptance tests, start the server first:

+`npm start`

+Then

+`npm run test:acceptance`